Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Investigating the effectiveness of Small-Scale SFT

 \subsection{Supervised Fine-tuning and Reinforcement Learning}

-We fine-tune the Qwen2.5-1.5B \citep{yang_qwen2_2024-1} base model for 2 epochs on both short and long CoT datasets.
-As a result, \textbf{small-scale SFT does not instantly improve performance}.
-In \autoref{fig:sft-rl}, although distilled \texttt{long-CoT} models develop advanced reasoning behaviors (e.g., "Wait" or "Let me check"), SFT alone shows limited immediate accuracy improvements.
-SFT performance(step 0 accuracy) even get worse compared with base model.
-For example, model fine-tuned on \texttt{long-CoT-math} achieves 18.4\% accuracy on MATH-500, which is lower than base model(23.8\%).
+We fine-tune the Qwen-2.5-1.5B \citep{yang_qwen2_2024-1} Base model on four SFT datasets above.
+Our first finding is that \textbf{small-scale SFT does not instantly improve performance}.
+Although distilled \texttt{long-CoT} models learned advanced reasoning behaviors (e.g., "Wait" or "Let me check"), SFT alone shows limited immediate accuracy improvements, as the step 0 accuracy degrades in Figure \ref{fig:sft-rl}.
+The SFTed model, \texttt{long-CoT-math}, achieves 18.4\% accuracy on MATH test set, which is lower than base model(23.8\%).